 Getting Marley twists done doesn’t mean you have to keep your hair down.
-Try twisting your strands flat against your scalp and sweeping them back into an elegant bun.
+Try flat twisting your hair into a double stand flat twist against your scalp and sweeping them back into an elegant bun.

 Unraveled Marley Twists

 If your Marley twists are at the end of their life cycle, you can sport a whole new look by unraveling them.
+Or crocheting the loose Marley hair in to achieve any style.
 The end result?
 Defined waves with a whole lot of fullness.

 Shoulder Length Twists